The Humble Penny

 It is also about paying close attention to our inner state with a beginner’s mind and an open heart.

-Our mind is skilful at storing information about how we react to certain events to form a blueprint of our emotional life.
+Our mind is skillful at storing information about how we react to certain events to form a blueprint of our emotional life.

-Such information often ends up conditioning our mind to react in a certain way as we encounter a similar event in the future.
+Such information often ends up conditioning our minds to react in a certain way as we encounter a similar event in the future.

 Self-awareness allows us to be aware of this conditioning and preconceptions of the mind, which can form the foundation of freeing the mind from them.